fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Smaller images are more secure by having less attack surface area, and smaller images also move faster in deployment pipelines.

-Snyk has a great list of 10 best practices for node/express containerization, read those [here](https://snyk.io/blog/10-best-practices-to-containerize-nodejs-web-applications-with-docker/).
+Snyk has a great list of 10 best practices for node/express containerization.
+Read those [here](https://snyk.io/blog/10-best-practices-to-containerize-nodejs-web-applications-with-docker/).

-One big carelessness we have left is having the application running as root instead of using a user with less priviledges.
+One big carelessness we have left is running the application as root instead of using a user with lower privileges.
 Let's do a final fix to the Dockerfile:

 ```bash
 FROM node:16